SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Related Work

 \subsection{Text/Query-driven video summarization}

 Early attempts were based on the use of probabilistic and submodular optimization frameworks.
 Sharghi et al. \cite{10.1007/978-3-319-46484-8_1,8099712} used probabilistic models to select video shots that were both important to the video and relevant to the query, while Vasudevan et al. \cite{10.1145/3123266.3123297} employed a submodular optimization framework to ensure the selected frames were relevant to the textual query, but also visually diverse, representative and aesthetically pleasing.
 A significant shift was observed with the emergence of deep learning.
 Wei et al. \cite{10.5555/3504035.3504062} introduced a semantic-attended network that learns to select representative video parts by minimizing the distance between generated summaries and human-provided descriptions.
-On a different basis, Zhang et al. \cite{Zhang2018QCVS} trained a query-conditioned GAN with a three-player loss, where the generator aims to learn how to create a summary based on a joint representation of the query and video.
+On a different basis, Zhang et al. \cite{Zhang2018QCVS} trained a query-conditioned GAN with a three-player loss, where the generator aims to learn how to create a summary based on a joint representation of the query and video, and the discriminator tries to discriminate the real summary from a generated and a random one.
 More advanced approaches aimed to capture complex relationships.
 Jiang et al. \cite{10.1145/3323873.3325040} designed a hierarchical network with diverse cross-modal and self-attention mechanisms, to model query-related long-range temporal dependencies and take into account user-oriented diversity and stochastic factors.
 Xiao et al. \cite{Xiao_Zhao_Zhang_Yan_Yang_2020} used local self-attention and query-aware global attention to rank shots according to their semantic relationship with the user query, while Narasimhan et al. \cite{10.5555/3540261.3541333} introduced CLIP-It, a method using a multi-head language-guided attention mechanism to estimate frames' importance based on their visual relevance and their correlation with the user query.
 Towards addressing data scarcity, Xiao et al. \cite{9063637} pretrained a hierarchical self-attentive network for visual importance estimation on the ActivityNet Captions dataset \cite{8237345}, fine-tuned it using a reinforced caption generator, and developed a module that computes shot-level scores for a given query.
+Mujtaba et al. \cite{9902992} presented a query-driven approach that employs 2D CNNs and is designed to run on client devices aiming to provide tailored summaries based on individual user preferences.
 Huang et al. \cite{10222138} explored the use of self-supervision to generate pseudo-labels and model relationships between pseudo and human labels, and employed context-aware query representations to capture the relevance between visual and textual modalities.
-Finally, Mylonas et al. \cite{sdvsum2025} extended the VideoXum large-scale dataset for video summarization by producing textual descriptions of the ground-truth summaries, and trained the SD-VSum method that aligns and fuses visual and textual information using a cross-modal attention mechanism.
+Guo et al. \cite{10889812} presented a method for query-driven multimodal video summarization that gets as input a short-form text, the video frames and the audio transcripts, and fuses them using a transformer-based framework that applies both coarse-grained (taking all modalities into account) and fine-grained (combining text with video and audio individually) fusion, giving equal importance to each modality.
+Rodrigo et al. \cite{11298698} described a text-guided framework for automatic sports video summarization that leverages contrastive language–image pretraining to classify video frames as highlight or non-highlight based on natural-language descriptions.
+Finally, in our previous work \cite{10.1145/3746027.3755821}, we extended the VideoXum large-scale dataset for video summarization by producing textual descriptions of the ground-truth summaries, and trained the SD-VSum method that aligns and fuses visual and textual information using a cross-modal attention mechanism.